What is Digital Content Creation? | Autodesk

 Subscribe to Autodesk’s Media & Entertainment YouTube channel for valuable how-tos, insightful artist and studio profiles, and jaw-dropping showreels.

-Welcome to your online hub for all the news, stories and tutorials in the fields of animation, VFX, motion graphics and design visualisation, where you can post your work and learn from others.
+Welcome to your online hub for all the news, stories, and tutorials in the fields of animation, VFX, motion graphics, and design visualization, where you can post your work and learn from others.

 This Autodesk University class shows how to take advantage of the explosion in technology with the newest tools to create digital content and how they can promote interactivity and expand creators’ reach.